dlazesz/multiwords/README.md

 Originally there were four versions available, which were incorporated into three as seen below:

-- multiwords 1.2 strict and relaxed versions (This implementation is not suitable for large corpora because it requires lots of memory.)
+- Simple version: _multiwords 1.2_ strict and relaxed versions (This implementation is not suitable for large corpora because it requires lots of memory.)
-- multiwords 1.5 bigcorpus-rev5 strict version (This can handle huge corpora, but it requires Python 3, Perl, Bash, and common *NIX programs (cut, grep, sed and sort).)
+- Strict-bigcorpus version: _multiwords 1.5 bigcorpus-rev5_ strict version (This can handle huge corpora.
+See details above.).)
-- multiwords 2.0 relaxed version
+- Relaxed version: _multiwords 2.0_ relaxed version (Uses somewhat lesser memory works on disk, slow.)

 ## Usage

-### multiwords 1.2 and multiwords 1.5 bigcorpus-rev5 versions
+### Simple version

 Command syntax:

+Requirements: Python 3

 > ./multiwords.py dice|scp strict|relaxed MAXN
 For example this command will extract bigrams and trigrams from the given corpus, using scp as the "glue" function:

 > ./multiwords.py scp strict 3 < corpus.txt > mwus.txt

-### multiwords 2.0 version
+### Relaxed version

+Note: A bug fixed since the original version.
+See source code for details.

+Requirements: Python 3

 > ./multiwords2.py dice|scp MAXN TEXTFILE OUTPUTDIR